NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 <img src="note-images/1776201339547.png" alt="1776201339547" style="zoom: 67%;" />

 1.1) For the "Processing `ret`", we can see that when `D_icode, E_icode or M_code` equals to `IRET`, three bubbles are injected in Figure 4.60.
-Once the `ret` enter into the write back stage, the following instructions continue.
+Once the `ret` enter into the write back stage, the following instructions continue, because the processor doesn't know the return address until the `ret` reaches the write back stage after`valM <- M4[valA]` has been executed.
+See Figure 4.21 for the computation of `ret`.

 <img src="note-images/1776201625216.png" alt="1776201625216" style="zoom: 50%;" />